 Image credit: Alexander Mazurkevich | Shutterstock

 Holi is celebrated all over India, and in Goa, you'll find the most exuberant festivities at the temples in the south of the state.
-The coloured paint and water that's used during the event usually adopts four main colours (although you'll find plenty others too): green; symbolising the beginning of spring, blue; the colour of Krishna, red; for love and fertility and yellow; the colour of tumeric.
-People spend the day smearing the colored powder all over each other's faces, throwing colored water at each other, having parties, and dancing under water sprinklers.
+The coloured paint and water that's used during the event usually adopt four main colours (although you'll find plenty of others too): green; symbolising the beginning of spring, blue; the colour of Krishna, red; for love and fertility and yellow; the colour of turmeric.
+People spend the day smearing the coloured powder all over each other's faces, throwing coloured water at each other, having parties, and dancing under water sprinklers.

 Image credit: India Picture | Shutterstock